DevnagriAI/ios-sdk/README.md

 Select project target and click general select in framework,libraries,and Embedded Content and select *DevnagriSdk.xcframwork* if not selected than choose **Embed -> Embed & Sign.**

 # Compatibility
-This SDK requires base language as english.
-Other base language will not supported by this SDK

 - **iOS 15.0+** (Minimum Supported Version)
 - **Swift 5.0 or later**
 - Compatible with **Xcode 16.0+**
 - SDK Build with **Xcode 16.4+**

+# Base Language Requirement
+- The SDK requires English (en) as the base language.
+Other base languages are not supported.
+- Your project must include an `en.lproj/Localizable.strings` file as the default resource.
+- If the base language file is missing, translations will not initialize properly.

+# NSLocalizedString Requirement

+- `NSLocalizedString` provides translations only for strings defined inside the `en.lproj/Localizable.strings` file.
+- Adding `import DevnagriSdk` at the top of the file is required when using the `NSLocalizedString` replacement functionality, as the SDK extends the localization system to work with its dynamic translation features.

 ## Import Requirements